Lonzak/JPedal/README.md

 If you would like to contribute you are welcome to do so - just create an issue (with an attached patch) or do a pull request and it will be integrated.
 This is however no bug reporting or "please fix my bugs" place - for that head over to (https://support.idrsolutions.com/hc/en-us/requests/new) or to [Stackoverflow](http://stackoverflow.com/questions/tagged/jpedal).

-Please note that for a sucessfull maven build the local maven .settings configuration needs to be connected to a (central) maven repository.
+Please note that for a successful maven build the local maven .settings configuration needs to be connected to a (central) maven repository.

 Changes so far:
 ---------------